tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/访问管理/访问权限配置说明/访问策略语言/访问策略语言概述_intl_en.md

->!When adding access policies to a sub-user or collaborator, please be sure to grant the minimum set of API access permissions needed to satisfy your business needs.
+>!When adding access policies to a sub-user or collaborator, be sure to grant the minimum set of API access permissions needed to satisfy your business needs.
 There may be data security risks associated with granting excessive access to all of your resources `(resource:*)` or all operations `(action:*)`.
+>

 ## Overview

-An access policy that employs the JSON-based access policy language is used to grant access to COS resources.
+An access policy that employs the JSON-based access policy language is used to grant access to Cloud Object Storage (COS) resources.
 You can authorize a specified principal to perform actions on a specified COS resource through the access policy language.

 The language describes the basic elements and usage of a bucket policy.
 For more information, see [CAM Policy Management](https://intl.cloud.tencent.com/document/product/598/10600).